 Protocol for Ante-Natal Care

-Ante-natal care (ANC) refers to the systematic care provided to pregnant women to ensure both maternal and fetal health.
-ANC involves routine monitoring, management of pregnancy-related complications, and preparation for childbirth.
-The goal is to prevent morbidity and mortality for both the mother and baby while promoting overall health throughout pregnancy.
+Ante-natal care (ANC) is a crucial aspect of managing a healthy pregnancy, involving systematic care provided to pregnant women to ensure both maternal and fetal well-being.
+ANC focuses on early detection and management of pregnancy-related complications, preventing morbidity and mortality for both mother and baby, and preparing for childbirth.
+The primary goal of ANC is to monitor, manage, and optimize maternal health throughout the pregnancy.

 Key Components of Ante-Natal Care:

-- Detection and management of complications such as hypertension, gestational diabetes, and infections.
+- Detection and Management of Complications: Early identification and management of pregnancy-related complications such as hypertension, gestational diabetes, and infections.

-- Preventive care, including vaccinations, supplements, and screenings.
+- Preventive Care: Ensuring vaccines and supplements, and offering necessary screenings.

-- Psychological support for managing stress, anxiety, and body changes during pregnancy.
+- Psychological Support: Offering support to manage stress, anxiety, and changes during pregnancy.

 Common Pregnancy-Related Symptoms: